MonoTech01/Networking/Switch/TFTP.md

 Step 4:

 ipconfig /all to find out your device IP where having your TFTP server!

+In this case Your Device's IP = TFTP server

+Copy that IP!

+Step 5:

+en mode -> config mode -> copy tftp flash TFTP's server address File's name primary/secondary

+Step 6:

+Reboot!